Wound Care Tips for Caregivers

 - Avoid using donut-type devices

-- When lying on the side, use pillows between legs
+- When lying on the side, try to use pillows between legs and take pressure off the heels

-Look for any persistent areas of skin redness or discolored for more than 30 minutes after their position has changed.
-This is typically the first visible sign of a pressure ulcer, which will later progress to a blue or purple color.
-Pressure ulcers are also sometimes associated with a change in skin temperature or texture.
+Look for any persistent areas of skin redness or discolouration that lasts more than 20 minutes after the position has changed.
+This is typically the first visible sign of a pressure injury, which can progress to a maroon or purple colour.
+Pressure injuries are also sometimes associated with a change in skin temperature or texture.

-When resting in a bed: If you’re providing at home wound care for someone who has trouble moving on their own, help them change position at least every two hours they are in bed.
-To maximize bed sores prevention, make sure they are using a commercially available pressure reducing mattress, but avoid those that resemble egg crate foam.
-Place a pillow under their calves to prevent their heels from touching the bed and use pillows and foam wedges to keep their ankles and knees apart.
+When resting in a bed: If you’re providing at home wound care for someone who has trouble moving on their own, help them to change position at least every two hours if they are in bed during the day.
+To maximize pressure injury prevention, make sure they are using a specialised pressure reducing mattress, but avoid those that resemble egg crate foam.
+Place a pillow lengthways under the calves of both legs to help prevent the heels from touching the bed and use pillows and foam wedges to keep the ankles and knees apart.

-When resting in a chair: If you’re assisting someone who has difficulty getting around on their own, help them reposition at least once every hour when they are sitting.
-If you notice your loved one sitting with their legs crossed, encourage them to shift to a new position since crossed legs can reduce blood flow and put pressure on their nerves and blood vessels.
+When resting in a chair: If you’re assisting someone who has difficulty getting around on their own, help them reposition at least once every hour when they are sitting in a chair.
+If you notice your loved one sitting with their legs crossed, encourage them to shift to a new position since crossed legs can reduce blood flow and put pressure on nerves and blood vessels.

 Are you providing wound care at home for an older adult?
 Take extra care to be gentle when helping them move during routine activities to avoid causing any unnecessary friction when shifting in a chair or rolling over in a bed because these actions can result in skin tears.
-If damage does occur, aid the healing process by dressing the new, minor wound with a protective, non-adherent dressing.
-Monitor all skin tears, and seek professional medical help ASAP for your loved one if you see any signs of infection.
+If damage does occur, aid the healing process by dressing wound with a protective, non-adherent dressing such as a silicone foam.
+Monitor all skin tears, and seek help from a healthcare professional ASAP if you have any concerns or you see signs of infection.

 Diabetic foot ulcers

-If you’re helping provide wound care at home to a patient with diabetes, keep an eye on their feet.
-Diabetic foot ulcers can form as a result of anything from shoes that don’t fit quite right to blisters and cuts.
+If you’re helping provide wound care at home to a person with diabetes, keep an eye on their feet.
+Diabetic foot ulcers can form from shoes that don’t fit quite right or because of injuries to the feet as a result of minor trauma.

-People who have diabetes don’t always notice when they have pain on their feet because of nerve damage which causes a loss of feeling.
+People who have diabetes don’t always notice when they have pain or a wound developing on their feet because of nerve damage which causes a loss of feeling.
 Please check out our other blog Preventing Diabetic Foot Ulcers for more information.

 Don’t forget to take care of yourself, too